project-cece/django-international-sites/readme.md

 # Fallback country code
 DEFAULT_COUNTRY_CODE = "NL"

+# Optional: Set the below if you want the middleware to set the current site based
+# on the location/country deduced from the visitor IP
 # When using international.middleware.InternationalSiteMiddleware obtain
 # geoip license key (for free) at xx and set path were geoip2 country library is
 # to be installed here